chetanxpatil/livnium.core/README.md

 ---

-## 🏷️ Trademarks
+## 🛡️ Trademark & Brand Notice

-The following are trademarks of the Owner:
+**LIVNIUM™**, **Omcube™**, and **Inward Collapse Geometry™** are claimed trademarks of the Owner.

+The unique visual style, terminology, and architectural definitions of the Livnium system represent the distinct brand identity of the project.
+You may use the software under the terms of the License, but you may NOT use these names to brand your own derivative products, services, or commercial offerings without written permission.

+**Protected Terms:**
 - **Livnium** (and variations: LIVNIUM, livnium)
 - **Omcube** (and variations: OMCUBE, omcube)
 - **Inward Collapse Geometry**
+- **Livnium Core**
+- **Livnium Axioms**

-Unauthorized use of these trademarks is prohibited.
+Unauthorized use of these trademarks in connection with any product, service, or technology is strictly prohibited and may constitute trademark infringement.

 ---